Quick Take

 - Chauliodus schmidti inhabits the Atlantic Ocean between Africa and South America.

-- Sloan’s viperfish (Chauliodus sloani) also lives worldwide in the deep sea tropical and temperate oceans.
+- Sloan’s viperfish (Chauliodus sloani) globally distributed species found in deep-sea regions of tropical and temperate oceans.

 - Chauliodus vasnetzovi only inhabits deep waters off the coast of Chile.